NZKea/Project-E.Watson/readme.md

 ## Docker

-**Docker build not currently working, clone the CLI branch and run without docker as described bellow to accesss the new features**
+**Docker build not currently working, clone the CLI branch and run without docker as described below to accesss the new features**

 There is a docker build of the CLI branch.
 This includes GUI like command line config for wallets and contracts.
 I would suggest running on a digital ocean vps, their $4 cheapest option works well with ubuntu/the image linked below.
 The commands would be: